Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Cons

-- Some interior finishes are starting to show age at 12 years old
+• Some finishes are starting to show their age after 12 years

 Overall Thoughts